bhelx/below-c-level/content/time-and-place.md

 Afterwards, some of us may walk down to the bar for a drink and to combine with the folks at NOLA Hack Night.

+## Next Meeting

+Our March 2023 meeting will be Tuesday, March 7th.

 ## Location

 > **Note**: All talks will be streamed and recorded to Twitch